 Solvency Ratio is a measure of the Society's capacity to absorb adverse variations in the risks it takes within its business.
-From the Members viewpoint it is a metric that indicates the security of their benefits.
-The Solvency Ratio has remained broadly stable and was 175% at 31st December 2022.
+From the Members' viewpoint, it is a metric that indicates the security of their benefits.
+The Solvency Ratio has remained stable throughout the year and was 188% at 31 December 2023.
+Part of the increased solvency ratio was due to changes to the Risk Margin calculations driven by the move from Solvency II to Solvency UK, an initiative from the PRA and HM Government to improve the competitiveness of the UK financial services market.

 The Board monitors the Solvency Ratio monthly and has defined steps to take in the event the ratio moves outside of tolerance.
-The Solvency Ratio target range is set relatively high, as is typical for our sector, to reflect that as a mutual Society, we do not have readily available additional capital should risks crystallise.
+The Solvency Ratio target range is set relatively high, as is typical for our sector, to reflect that, as a mutual Society, we do not have readily available additional capital should risks crystallise.